ProFormA/proformaxml/Whitepaper_Response.md

 </xs:complexType>
 ```

 The feedback element is the immediate feedback for a specific test, a sub-test, or a submission as a whole.

 The feedback element consists of four parts:

 - **title**

     The title is meant to provide a quick and minimal summary of the feedback's content and should be formatted as plaintext.
 Multiple consecutive whitespace characters might be collapsed to a single whitespace character by the LMS.

-- **content**
+- <a name="feedback-type-content"/> **content**

      The content element contains the actual feedback text and has a **format** attribute indicating whether the text is formatted as plaintext or HTML.

     * **plaintext**

         The feedback text is formatted as plaintext and should be displayed as [preformatted text](https://www.w3.org/MarkUp/html3/literal.html) in the LMS.

     * **html**

         The feedback text is formatted as a HTML fragment, wrapped inside a CDATA or PCDATA section.
 In case of PCDATA, markup-specific entities such as `<` and `>` must be escaped as `&lt;` and `&gt;`, respectively.

         HTML may include files "in-line" using the [Data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme) or JavaScript.

 - <a name="feedback-type-filerefs"/> **filerefs**

     The filerefs element contains a list of file references to [files](#the-response-file-element) that are relevant to a particular feedback element.
 They are presented as downloadable links to the student and teacher.

     Since a file can be referred to by multiple feedback elements, response documents use filerefs rather than duplicating [response-file](#the-response-file-element) elements.

 - **level**